Results for '':

 How to write your guide

 I recommend crafting a guide that flows from general to specific points about yourself.
 Start with your philosophy of work to give people a sense of your personal bigger picture.
 Then, list your strengths and weaknesses, so they know both what you’re aware of and how to work with those strengths and weaknesses.
 Next, discuss your communication and productivity preferences—these are especially key for setting expectations on how the work gets done on a day-to-day basis.
-Then, share your leadership and decision making style; this provides people with the lens that you use to make choices that affect everyone.
+Then, share your leadership and decision-making style; this provides people with the lens that you use to make choices that affect everyone.
 Finally, spell out how you like to set up a working relationship with a new team, concretely, at the start of your very first meeting.

 Be sure to break out (in bullet points or bold lettering or whatever stylistic choice suits you best, etc.) any crucial points about yourself that you have found to be worth emphasizing.
 If something’s extra-important, don’t bury it in the middle of a paragraph where it can get lost!